-In both cases, this contains a factor as in Eq.~\eqref{eq:jan}, representing the truncation of the system to the 2-dimensional quasi-degenerate subspace, and a contribution characterizing the overlap with the remaining states in the system.
-Furthermore, the eigenvalue perturbations \eqref{eq:perteval} themselves pick up contributions from outside the truncated subspace, and both effects do not cancel.
-Therefore, such truncations have to be treated with caution.
-In practice, some truncation will always have to be applied, but our general expression \eqref{eq:result0} and the asymptotic form \eqref{eq:result2} can then be utilized to these without any further restrictions.
-In particular, within this formalism we do not encounter any further complications from the fact that the remaining states are themselves close to an EP.
-This illustrates the universal applicability of the derived algebraic expressions.
+We note that in both examples, the additional states in the system provide generally nonnegligible, nonperturbative contributions to the phase rigidity.
+Furthermore, while the eigenvalue perturbations \eqref{eq:perteval1}, \eqref{eq:perteval2} also pick up contributions from outside the quasidegenerate subspace, both effects do not cancel.
+Therefore, in general, truncations to the quasidegenerate subspace have to be treated with caution---their justification not only requires an analysis of the matrix elements of the perturbation, but also of the nonperturbative matrix elements of the adjugate matrix.
+In practical applications, this can be further guided by the constructive approach in Sec.~\ref{sec:proof2}, which gives direct access to the eigenvector components in a given basis.
+However, in all these settings, our general expression \eqref{eq:result0} and the asymptotic form \eqref{eq:result2} can be utilized to analyze these without any further restrictions.
+In particular, within this formalism we do not encounter any further complications from the fact that the remaining states may themselves be close to an EP.